oliver-wilson-dev/settings/README.md

 * Sets `zsh` as the default shell for your machine.

 ## Prerequisites
-* Create a GitHub account with your ASOS email and set the username in the format `asos-firstnamelastname`.
-* Your github account will need access to all of the repos in `asosteam`.
-Contact Dom Green or Tony Gorman who will be able to grant you access to these repositories in github.

-* You will be offered the option to download some of the most popular asos repos, if you wish to do this then you need to [create an access token](https://help.github.com/en/enterprise/2.17/user/articles/creating-a-personal-access-token-for-the-command-line) and use that as your password to install the repos.
+* You will be offered the option to download some useful repos, if you wish to do this then you need to [create an access token](https://help.github.com/en/enterprise/2.17/user/articles/creating-a-personal-access-token-for-the-command-line) and use that as your password to install the repos.

 * Don't leave your mac as you will be required to enter your password a few times and will be asked to enter/configure git credentials.